Want help finding cheap grocery stores? We can do one better, as this report has found the single cheapest grocery store for you to shop at.

 More ways to trim your grocery bill

-Shopping at Aldi can save you money — but you shouldn’t stop there.
+Shopping at Aldi locations can save you money — but you shouldn’t stop there.

 As we have noted, estate sales — yes, you heard us right — also are great places to get an excellent deal on groceries: